What Is a Beaver Moon? The November Full Moon’s Spiritual Meaning

 When the full moon arrives in November, the seasons are in transition.
 We are in the dark half of the year now.
 The trees have dropped most (if not all) of their leaves, the mornings are crisp with frost, and the smell of the first snow is in the air.

-The Beaver Moon is a time of reflection and gratefulness.
+Spiritually, the Beaver Moon is a time of reflection and gratefulness.
 The end of the year is a good time to look back on your journey and consider the goals you had set at the beginning of the year.
-Did you reach them?
+Did you reach them (or at least get close)?
 Even if you haven’t yet, did you progress in the right direction?
 Why or why not?
 What can you learn from your achievements and failures when you’re ready to set new intentions?

 For this moon, find a quiet place to meditate and focus on your breathing.
 Think about the importance of rest so you feel recharged and ready to set new intentions soon with the new year.
 Take a little “me time” and do whatever helps you relax.
 You might consider taking a ritualistic bath to help with that.